 in coordination with Chivas USA and Soccer One.
 At 9 am and 10 pm we will holding a skills assessment for our Arena Soccer League.
-At 11 am we have the community and dedication event which will soccor shoolouts.
+At 11 sm we have the community and dedication event which will Searchable Calendar of Events for tun and Include a BBQ, prizes, skills competitions, soccor shoolouts.
 Guest Speaker, and family events.

-Then at 2:30 pm we will be holding our baskethall banquet to honor and celebrate our Jr. Lakers Basketball Participants.
+Then at 2:30 pm we will be holding our basketball banquat to honor and celebrate our Jr. Lakers Basketball Participants.

-Jr Lakers Signups for the next basketball season will begin March 1st and go through April 10st.
+Jr Lakers Signups for the next basketball season will begin March 1" and go through April 10".
 Signups will be taken at the West Valley YMCA and games will be played at Sutter Middle School and Canoga Park High School.